VoiceNGO/root/src/modules/seams/README.md

 set via `{ option: value }` in either the constructor or via `mySeam.setOptions({ option: value })`

+Preparing the seam data is a computationally expensive operation.

 <!-- prettier-ignore -->
 | option             | args         | description |
 |:------------------ |:------------ |:----------- |